 Coconino County Superior Court

-Burglary in the Second Degree, A.R.S.
-13-15…
+Burglary in the Second Degree, Theft Criminal Defense

 Mr. D.C. was charged with Burglary, a class 3 felony, and Theft, a class 6 felony after he entered the house of a few acquaintances and stole a bicycle as he left.
 Earlier in the night, Mr. D.C. was out partying in downtown Flagstaff and met up with some friends.
 Mr. D.C. went back with several of his friends to their house and continued drinking.
-Mr. D.C. was alleged to have taken a single speed bicycle from the house when he left after everyone had gone to bed.
-Read More
+Mr. D.C. was alleged to have taken a single-speed bicycle from the house when he left after everyone had gone to bed.

 The police went to Mr. D.C.’s last known address and found the bike sitting outside his apartment.
 Mr. D.C. claimed he was given permission to take the bike, but did not know the name of who gave him permission.
 Ultimately, after the story of the eyewitnesses and the bike owner and other roommates fell apart, a plea agreement to a class 6 undesignated felony was negotiated.

-At sentencing, Mr. D.C. was given eighteen months of standard probation, no jail time, and given permission to immediately leave the state to return to home to California.
+At sentencing, Mr. D.C. was given eighteen months of standard probation, no jail time, and given permission to immediately leave the state to return home to California.
 Additionally, although Mr. D.C. had over five prior misdemeanor convictions the court agreed to leave the possibility of Mr. D.C.’s felony for criminal trespass to be reduced to a misdemeanor following probation.

 DISMISSED IN FULL FALSE REPORTING TO LAW ENFORCEMENT A.R.S. ….